flyteorg/flyte/rsts/deployment/cluster_config/monitoring.rst

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
                Events                                                              Description
 ===================================  ==================================================================================================================================
-Acceptance                           Measures the time between when we receive service call to create an Execution (Unknown) and when it has moved to Queued.
+Acceptance                           Measures the time consumed from receiving a service call to creating an Execution (Unknown) and moving to QUEUED.
-Transition Latency                   Measures the latency between two consecutive node executions, the time spent in Flyte engine.
+Transition Latency                   Measures the latency between two consecutive node executions; the time spent in Flyte engine.
-Queuing Latency                      Measures the latency between the time a node's been queued to the time the handler reported the executable moved to running state.
+Queuing Latency                      Measures the latency between the node moving to QUEUED and the handler reporting the executable moving to RUNNING state.
-Task Execution                       Actual time spent executing user code Repeat steps 2-4 for every task
+Task Execution                       Actual time spent executing the user code.
+Repeat steps 2-4 for every task
 Transition Latency                   See #2
-Completion Latency                   Measures the time between when the WF moved to succeeding/failing state and when it finally moved to a terminal state.
+Completion Latency                   Measures the time consumed by a workflow moving from SUCCEEDING/FAILING state to TERMINAL state.
 ===================================  ==================================================================================================================================